My Cart: 0 item(s)

 Parvati is dancing happily on a black wooden base.
 In her 8 arms she holds a variety of weapons and symbols.
 She wears a conical style headdress.
 In homes and temples throughout south India, statues of Lord Shiva are almost always accompanied by a statue of his loyal and loving wife, Parvati.
 Lord Shiva as Nataraja usually has Parvati as Shivakami in the standing posture beside him as he performs his dance of creation and destruction.

-You just know when you find the right piece to bring into your home and into your heart.
+"The sculpture chooses you.
+You know when you find the right piece to bring into your home and into your heart."

 The Hindu goddess Parvati is a known as "the daughter of the mountain".
 Parvati is Shakti herself, the wife of Shiva.
 She is the benign aspect of the Mother Goddess Devi.
 Parvati is also considered as the supreme Divine Mother or Lady and all other goddesses are referred to as her incarnations or manifestations.
 Shaktas consider her as the ultimate Divine Shakti - the embodiment of the total energy of the universe.